Stevenson High School (Lincolnshire, Illinois)

-Adlai E. Stevenson High School (AESHS), commonly called Stevenson High School (SHS), is a four-year public high school located in Lincolnshire, Illinois, United States.
-It is named after Adlai E. Stevenson II, the 31st Governor of Illinois.
+Adlai E. Stevenson High School (AESHS), commonly called Stevenson High School (SHS), is a four-year public high school in Lincolnshire, Illinois, United States.
+It is named after Adlai Stevenson II, the 31st governor of Illinois.

 History

-In 1964, growing disagreement between the western (Lake Zurich) and eastern (current Stevenson) sections of the district emerged regarding the school's direction.
-Before the opening of Stevenson, the students in the Stevenson area attended Ela-Vernon High School in Lake Zurich.
-Stevenson was planned to be a second school for the growing district, but the western side (Lake Zurich) of the district decided to build their own district.
+In 1964, disagreement between the district's western (Lake Zurich) and eastern (current Stevenson) sections emerged over the school's direction.
+Before Stevenson opened, students in the area attended Ela-Vernon High School in Lake Zurich.
+Stevenson was planned to be a second school for the growing district, but the district's western side (Lake Zurich) decided to build its own district.
 Adlai E. Stevenson High School opened in September 1965.
 This left Stevenson with an unfinished building, no board or administration, and no faculty.
-When Stevenson opened to 467 students and 31 teachers in 1965, the building was not carpeted, the library was empty, most classrooms were without desks and athletic fields were non-existent, as most of the school furniture had been shipped to Prairie View, Texas instead of Prairie View, Illinois.
+When Stevenson opened to 467 students and 31 teachers in 1965, the building was not carpeted, the library was empty, most classrooms lacked desks, and athletic fields were nonexistent, as most of the school furniture had been shipped to Prairie View, Texas, instead of Prairie View, Illinois.

-In the 1980s, the release of "A Nation at Risk" and the arrival of Richard DuFour as school principal marked pivotal events.
+In the 1980s, the release of "A Nation at Risk" and the arrival of Richard DuFour as school principal were pivotal.
 During the 1980s and 1990s, the school's student activities program expanded, providing over 100 clubs and teams for students.
-By the late 1990s, intense student competition led to the formation of a task force to find solutions to issues like grading system manipulation.
+By the late 1990s, intense student competition led to the formation of a task force to solve problems like grading system manipulation.
 In 1992, a community referendum determined that Stevenson would remain the district's only high school, with 52% supporting this option.
 In 1995, Stevenson underwent its largest expansion, growing by more than 50% with a $25 million project.

-Stevenson has grown since its opening to become one of the largest high schools in the area.
-The school has undergone various additions over the years, the first being in 1970 where the school gym and pool were renovated.
-To accommodate the increasing student population, another round of remodeling occurred in the mid-1990s.
-After the addition of the three-level east building in 1995, the physical size of SHS increased to more than six times its original size of 113,000 square feet.
-The new east building included 60 new classrooms, a new Performing Arts Center (PAC), the Patriot Aquatic Center, Field House, and the Technology Center, among other projects as well.
-Also built was a new indoor walkway ("The Link") between the original west building and the new east building.
+Stevenson has grown to become one of the area's largest high schools.
+It has undergone various additions, first in 1970, when the gym and pool were renovated.
+Another round of remodeling occurred in the mid-1990s to accommodate the increasing student population.
+After the three-level east building was added in 1995, the school was more than six times its original size of 113,000 square feet.
+The east building included 60 classrooms, a Performing Arts Center (PAC), the Patriot Aquatic Center, Field House, and the Technology Center.
+Also built was a new indoor walkway ("The Link") between the west and east buildings.